We now know that

 There is a strange intransigence with some who reject improved security with the line: “but we’re not criminals!
 Why do we need this?”
 Well, the only answer I have is that OPSEC is prophylactic, you might not need it now, but when you do, you can’t activate it retroactively.
 As I phrased it in my “The Ten Hack Commandments” — be proactively paranoid, it doesn’t work retroactively. ~

-Humans are the weakest link in the security ecosystem and yet many corporations fail to recognize that.
+Humans are the weakest link in the security ecosystem and yet many corporations fail to

 Companies need to stop solely focusing on preventing attacks and invest effort in detecting when attackers have breached their systems.
 A good way to do that is to train employees to better recognize threats and respond to potential security issues in the proper way, turning worker from liabilities into assets.

 This Animated MAP Shows Who's Hacking Who In Real Time

 Every second, Norse collects and analyzeslive threat intelligence from darknets in hundreds of locations in over 40 countries.
 The attacks shown are based on a small subset of live flows against the Norse honeypot infrastructure, representing actual worldwide cyber attacks by bad actors.
 At a glance, one can see which countries are aggressors or targets at the moment, using which type of attacks (services-ports). <more>